 Well, no introduction required, most large companies have had Microsoft Windows and Microsoft Office on their systems since almost the beginning of personal computing.
-Talking about Microsoft is synonymous with "familiar ground" and therefore, Office 365 - a model equivalent to Google G Suite - is the decision to make.
+Talk of Microsoft is synonymous with "familiar ground" and, therefore, Office 365 - a model equivalent to Google G Suite - is the decision to make.

-Also an excellent solution, Microsoft Office 365 still can't quite make up its mind on being 100% Web or Cloud-based and has a mix of tools with "light" Web versions - something that in my opinion, has only sapped their energy and opened the door for products like Google G Suite or ZoHo One to gain ground.
+Also being an excellent solution, Microsoft Office 365 is still not quite decided on being 100% Web or Cloud-based and has a mix of tools with "light" Web versions - something that, in my opinion, has only sapped their energy and opened the door for products like Google G Suite or ZoHo One to gain ground.

 For companies with existing infrastructure under Microsoft there is no better option than to use Office 365 systems and leverage their existing configurations in the MS cloud.